The Cuban Family Reunification Parole Program

 - Have a petitioner who has been invited to participate in the CFRP Program.

 NOTE: Immediate relatives of U.S. citizens are not eligible for CFRP, because they can apply for immigrant visas once their Form I-130 is approved.
-Immediate relatives are spouses, unmarried children under 21 years old, and parents over 21 years of age.
+Immediate relatives are spouses, unmarried children under 21 years old, and parents over 21 years old.

 Applying for CFRP